lmassaron/Machine-Learning-on-Tabular-Data/README.md

 **About the authors**

-<B>Mark Ryan</B> is the AI Lead of the Developer Knowledge Platform at Google and has extensive experience in relational databases and applications of AI.<BR>
+<B>Mark Ryan</B> is the AI Lead of the Developer Knowledge Platform at Google.<BR>
-<B>Luca Massaron</B> is a 3-time Kaggle Grandmaster with over a decade of data science experience and a Google Developer Expert (GDE) in machine learning.
+<B>Luca Massaron</B> is a 3-time Kaggle Grandmaster and a Google Developer Expert (GDE) in machine learning and AI.
+He has published 18 books so far.